DISCOVERING AND DEVELOPING

 A study by David Kavanagh, one of the scientific founders of Gyroscope, identified a group of people who had rare changes (called genetic variants) in the CFI gene.

-Most importantly, people with advanced dry AMD who had a rare CFI gene variant also had lower average Factor I levels.
+Most importantly, people with advanced dry AMD who had a rare CFI gene variant also had lower average CFI levels.

 This finding was critical in designing our clinical development program, informing how we identify and stratify people in our clinical studies.